-The European Pharmaceutical Students' Association and its 120,000 plus members presents BPSA students with an additional and exciting range of activities.
-Develop a new range of skills, learn to teach others and meet students and professionals from all over Europe.
+The European Pharmaceutical Students' Association is an umbrella organisation of all European Pharmaceutical students’ associations, representing over 100,000. students in 37 European countries.
+EPSA presents BPSA students with an additional exciting range of activities and opportunities where you can develop a new range of skills, learn to teach others, and meet students and professionals from all over Europe.

 As a BPSA member you are automatically an ordinary member of EPSA and may attend any of their events or participate in any of their projects!

-For more information on all of EPSA's services check the website www.EPSA-online.org or click here to contact the BPSA European Officer.
+For more information on all of EPSA's opportunities check the website www.EPSA-online.org or click here to contact the BPSA European Officer.

-An EPSA-EIPG webinar is an online lecture delivered by professionals, where you can listen to the lecture, access the slides, interact with the speaker using mood buttons and also have the opportunity to ask questions at the end.
+An EPSA webinar is an online lecture delivered by professionals, where you can connect in real-time with people from health care sectors all over Europe.
+Webinar platforms allow you to access the slides, interact with the speaker using mood buttons and also have the opportunity to ask questions at the end.

 EPSA distributes a variety of publications ranging from the latest news in EPSA to the latest news in selected pharmaceutical areas.